fbpx

 Length

-• Use as few words as possible, quantify your accomplishments if you can and don’t be redundant
+• Use as few words as possible, quantify your accomplishments as specifically as you can and don’t be redundant.

 • Resumes should be a maximum of two pages, but one page is preferred.